-Publication of list of polling stations and candidates.
+28. Publication of list of polling stations and candidates

-29. (1) The Commission shall, by notice in the Gazette publish-

-(a) a list of the polling stations in each constituency; and

-(b) a list of the names of the candidates nominated for each constituency in alphabetical order with surnames first.

-(2) The Commission shall also forward each list referred to in subsection (1) to all returning officers; and the returning officers shall ensure that the lists relevant to each constituency are published widely in that constituency.
+- (1) The Commission shall, by notice in the Gazette publish- - (a) a list of the polling stations in each constituency; and - (b) a list of the names of the candidates nominated for each constituency in alphabetical order with surnames first. - (2) The Commission shall also forward each list referred to in subsection (1) to all returning officers; and the returning officers shall ensure that the lists relevant to each constituency are published widely in that constituency.

+29. Polling stations and voting time
-Polling stations and voting time.
-30. (1) Every polling station shall, as far as possible, be located in an open ground, or where there is no open ground, in large premises of convenient access, having an outside door for the admittance of voters, and, if possible, another door through which voters may leave after voting and the polling station shall, as far as possible be such as to facilitate access by persons with disabilities and the aged.

-(2) At every polling station, polling time shall commence at seven o'clock in the morning and close at five o'clock in the afternoon.

-(3) Any person registered as a voter and whose name appears in the voters' roll of a polling station and who holds a valid voters' card shall be entitled to vote at the polling station.

-(4) If at the official hour of closing the poll in subsection (2) there are any voters in the polling station, or in the line of voters under subsection (3) of section 31 who are qualified to vote and have not been able to do so, the polling station shall be kept open to enable them to vote; but no person who is not actually present at the polling station or in the line of voters at the official hour of closing shall be allowed to vote, even if the polling station is still open when he or she arrives.
+- (1) Every polling station shall, as far as possible, be located in an open ground, or where there is no open ground, in large premises of convenient access, having an outside door for the admittance of voters, and, if possible, another door through which voters may leave after voting and the polling station shall, as far as possible be such as to facilitate access by persons with disabilities and the aged. - (2) At every polling station, polling time shall commence at seven o'clock in the morning and close at five o'clock in the afternoon. - (3) In the process of voting a voter shall not be allowed to carry a bag or anything that can be used for concealment. - (4) Any person registered as a voter and whose name appears in the voters' roll of a polling station and who holds a valid voters' card shall be entitled to vote at the polling station. - (5) If at the official hour of closing the poll in subsection (2) there are any voters in the polling station, or in the line of voters under subsection (3) of section 30 who are qualified to vote and have not been able to do so, the polling station shall be kept open to enable them to vote; but no person who is not actually present at the polling station or in the line of voters at the official hour of closing shall be allowed to vote, even if the polling station is still open when he or she arrives.